JKGzenna/mcp-spotify-server/README.md

 }
 ```

-### Authentication Process
+### Authentication Process (First Time - obtain 'accessToken' & 'refreshToken')

-The Spotify API uses OAuth 2.0 for authentication.
-Follow these steps to authenticate your application:
+*The Spotify API uses OAuth 2.0 for authentication, follow these steps to authenticate your application:*

 1. Run the authentication script: